eitansuez/lab-ckad-practice/workshop/content/exercises/07-state-persistence.md

     1. To each container spec, add the `volumeMounts` section.

-    1. Finally, on the pod spec, add the `volumes` section defining the `dooku-logs` volume of type `hostPath`.
+    1. Finally, on the pod spec, add the `volumes` section defining the `dooku-logs` volume of type `emptyDir`.

     1. The final yaml should resemble the following